isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Science.md

 There are three tiers in INSPIRE:

-Tier 1 - Interest-based modules in partnership with external agencies e.g. Science Centre and the polytechnics
+* Tier 1 - Interest-based modules in partnership with external agencies e.g. Science Centre and the polytechnics

-Tier 2 - Academic-based modules for selected students such as Junior Olympiads training
+* Tier 2 - Academic-based modules for selected students such as Junior Olympiads training

-Tier 3 - Student-initiated modules to deepen students' interest in science and appreciate the application of science
+* Tier 3 - Student-initiated modules to deepen students' interest in science and appreciate the application of science

 **2\.
 Science Enrichment Programme**

-The Science Enrichment Programme aims to provide a vibrant science learning environment with impactful learning experiences targeting the different learning needs and interests of students.
+<br>The Science Enrichment Programme aims to provide a vibrant science learning environment with impactful learning experiences targeting the different learning needs and interests of students.
 It provides students with the opportunity to gain a deeper appreciation of their environment and the role of science in their everyday life and widen their knowledge of science beyond the textbook.
 The programme includes learning journeys and interest-based workshops (in areas such as Food Science, Forensic Science and Engineering Science) for all students.